aaronjlzhao/memorwise/README.md

 # Project Overview
 Memorwise is a Firebase-powered vocabulary learning website that gamifies the process of learning English vocabulary for Chinese-speaking students.
 From interactive cartoon characters to colorful graphics, the website engages users with a gamified approach to learning vocabulary, an alternative to the current, crude method of raw memorization using pen and paper.
+The website works by allowing users to complete different sets of virtual flashcards, rewarding the user with cartoon character encouragement, coins, and confetti.

-# Technology Used
+# Tech Stack
 - HTML
 - CSS
 - JavaScript
 - Bootstrap
-- Firebase
+- Firebase (Functions for backend functions, Firestore for database)

-#